Cocktail-recipes/cocktail-recipes/README.md

 ## Setup

-If you'd like to see how the cocktail recipe database works, go to [Cocktail recipes at heroku](https://cocktail-recipes-db.herokuapp.com/)
+If you'd like to see how the cocktail recipe database works, go to [our website on adaptable](https://cocktail-recipes.adaptable.app)

 ## Run on your computer